Matchewmau/HairMixer/MOBILENET_SETUP.md

 ## Model Performance Tips

-1. The system will automatically use MobileNetV3 if available and loaded
+1. The system uses MobileNetV3-only for face shape classification.
-2. Falls back to ResNet50 features if MobileNetV3 fails
-3. Falls back to geometric analysis if both fail
+2. Face detection uses MediaPipe by default (MTCNN as optional fallback if installed).
-4. Monitor logs to see which method is being used
+3. Monitor logs (DEBUG) to see which detector was used and the confidence.

 ## File Structure After Setup